 Mr. Glick served on the six-member Advisory Committee on Patent Local Rules appointed by Chief Judge Henderson to develop the patent rules ultimately adopted and in force in the United States District Court for the Northern District of California.

-He served with the United States Department of Justice from 1964-66, California Rural Legal Assistance from 1966-1974 (Director, 1972-74), Associate Professor of Law teaching trial practice at Stanford University from 1974-75 and Director of the California Employment Development Department (EDD) from 1975-79.
-Mr. Glick joined Howard Rice in 1979.
+Mr. Glick served with the United States Department of Justice from 1964-66, California Rural Legal Assistance from 1966-1974 (Director, 1972-74), was an Associate Professor of Law teaching trial practice at Stanford University from 1974-75, and Director of the California Employment Development Department (EDD) from 1975-79.
 In 1983-84, he served as Chairman of the State Bar Committee of Bar Examiners.

 Mr. Glick is currently listed in Best Lawyers in America in the fields of Intellectual Property Law and Patent Law.
 He has been listed as a Northern California Super Lawyer from 2004 through 2014, and in 2005 was recognized as a "Top 100" Super Lawyer.